jomigo96/cookbook/source/recipes/guizhou_kidney_beans.rst

 ^^^^^

 Heat a pan with some oil, and add the garlic and ginger.
 When fragrant, add the minced pork and stir fry until cooked.

-Add one third of the kidney beans and stir fry for a few minutes, and then smash the beans with a spoon or pestle.
+Add one third of the kidney beans and stir fry for a few minutes, then smash the beans with a spoon or pestle.

-Then add the tomato and green pepper.
-Stir fry until the tomato is soft, and then add the water or chicken stock and the rest of the kidney beans.
+Add the tomato and green pepper.
+Stir fry until the tomato is soft, then add the water or chicken stock and the rest of the kidney beans.
 Simmer for 5 minutes, and then add salt, MSG, soy sauce and (white) pepper to taste.

-Top with chopped green onion before serving.
+Top with chopped green onion before serving with rice.